michael-brennan2005/mermaid/PLAN.md

 TODO (DONE): implement the rest of the interval math in shader TODO (DONE): error handling
 TODO (DONE): deploy this on your site

-Tier 1 issues (road to v2)
+TODO (DONE): get a proper hot reloading dev setup, single command and stuff TODO (DONE): re-hook up error messages, as well as webgpu not supported

+## IN FLIGHT
 TODO: camera implementation/setting up a more legitimate render pass
-TODO: re-hook up error messages, as well as webgpu not supported

-Tier 2 issues
+## Tier 2 issues - implement the rest of mpr
 TODO: 3d support
 TODO: subinterval evaluation
     - Need to figure out how the data flow works, how subintervals get stored somewhere, how